scintillate/tumblrtag/README.md

 tumblrtag
 =========

+it may be easier to read the file "raw"
 This javascript was written so that a user could add it to the page and it would generate a javascript object containing all the tags used in their posts along with their usage numbers.

 e.g